wprzechrzta/docker-gs-ping/README.md

 * Has a CI pipeline using GitHub Actions to run functional tests in independent containers.
 * Has a CD pipeline using GitHub Actions to publish to Docker Hub.

-Planned:

-* Building Go modules and Docker images with `goreleaser`

 ## Want _moar_?!
 There is a more advanced example in [olliefr/docker-gs-ping-roach](https://github.com/olliefr/docker-gs-ping-roach) using [CockroachDB](https://github.com/cockroachdb/cockroach).

-## Contributing

-This was written for an _introduction_ section of the Docker tutorial and as such it favours brevity and pedagogical clarity over robustness.

-Thus, feedback is welcome, but please no nits or pedantry.
-Ain't nobody got time for that 🙃

 ## License